 During my law enforcement career I gained an expertise in technology.
 My field of responsibility included the network infrastructure of the entire Santa Clara Police Department.
 I was also tasked with exploring new technology and enhancing the efficiency of our officers on the street.
 Additionally, my experience on the Technology Commission has provided me with invaluable insight into Auburn’s IT network that no other candidate has.
 This experience makes me uniquely qualified to address this perpetually overlooked issue and find solutions to ensure long-term stability for our City.

 A large portion of Auburn’s budget comes from sales Tax.
 Council needs to find ways to encourage business growth within Auburn.
 A discussion is needed with our business leaders to determine what can be done to assure increased economic development.
 Government regulations have a tendency to get in the way of free enterprise and stifle growth.
 I am proposing that we examine the current city rules and regulations, with our business partners, to see what can be modified in order to provide local merchants more freedom to grow their business.

 PUBLIC SAFETY VISIBILITY

 It is a proven fact that police visibility reduces crime.
 The resources of the Police Department are stretched too thin.
-In the 2015 budget the department’s stated goal was to complete crime reports in less than 3 hours.
-We need to improve on this performance.
 It is time to consider alternative methods of making our officers more efficient.
-By working directly with our Public Safety Director, we can identify what is needed to enable our officers to increase visibility on city streets and in your neighborhood.
+By working directly with our police Chief, we can identify what is needed to enable our officers to increase visibility on city streets and in your neighborhood.